5 Steps to Calculating and Tracking Your Net Worth (And Why It Matters)Jun 18, 2022

-As we have previously discussed, your financial independence (FI) number that you are aiming to save is at least 25x your expected annual expenses.
+As we have previously discussed, your financial independence (FI) number that you are aiming to save is at least 25x your expected annual expenses, which should last for at least 30 years of retirement.
+However, if you're looking to retire early, then you likely would want to have 30 - 33x your annual expenses in investments.
 Keep in mind that you may either save this total FI amount as a lump sum, or have enough passive income each year to live off of, or a combination of the two.
 Your net worth is simply defined as the total value of all of your assets minus the total amount of all of your liabilities.
 Calculating and tracking your net worth allows you to see where you are on your FI journey, which is why this is one of the first steps to take once you decide to try to reach FI.
 Let’s discuss the five steps for how you can determine and track your net worth.
 Keep in mind that most couples will chose to complete this exercise all together, since if you’re married, you own your possessions jointly.

 1. Add up All of Your Assets